saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 #### Scalable Testing, Quickly
 Installing with `saucectl` allows you to quickly and easily install all dependencies and start testing
-* Test with JavaScript frameworks such as Cypress, PlayWright, and TestCafe
+* Test with JavaScript frameworks such as xCUITest, Espresso, and Cypress
 * Configure your test suite and credentials quickly
 * Access Sauce Labs VMs with thousands of browser/ operating system combinations

 ### What can saucectl and the Sauce Labs Platform Do?

-`saucectl` stands for Sauce Control, the command line interface for running non-Selenium tests such a Cypress, TestCafe, Espresso, and XCUITest.
-The toolkit includes `saucectl` commands that allow you to interface with Sauce Labs, as well as the tools necessary to record the output from tests on a Sauce Labs Virtual Machine, making it easy to interpret, share and analyze those test results.
+`saucectl` stands for Sauce Control, the command line interface for running non-Selenium/ Appium tests such a Cypress, TestCafe, Espresso, and XCUITest.
+The toolkit includes [saucectl` commands](https://docs.saucelabs.com/testrunner-toolkit/) that allow you to interface with Sauce Labs, as well as the tools necessary to record the output from tests on a Sauce Labs Virtual Machine, making it easy to interpret, share and analyze those test results.

 ### Why Use saucectl